-‘General Hospital’ Spoilers: Jax-Alexis Hookup, Naxie Situation -No Maxie Recast
+‘General Hospital’ Spoilers: Jax-Alexis Hookup, Naxie Situation, No Maxie Recast

 — kelly mason (@kellehhh) March 23, 2017

-The Naxie couple seems to have faded in the backdrop after they finally exchanged “I do’s” in a past episode of General Hospital.
-This was convenient for Paevey who was busy filming for a movie.
-Unfortunately, being on leave for another three months means Nathan is back but Maxie won’t be around.
-General Hospital episodes this week will focus into that and as noted in prior spoilers, writers seem to have an ideal Storms is planning to leave for a few months.
-They wrote the scene where Maxie was fired from her job ahead of time, after all.
+The “Naxie” couple seems to have faded in the background after they finally exchanged “I do’s” in a past episode of General Hospital.
+This was convenient for Paevey who was busy filming a movie.
+Unfortunately, being on leave for another three months means Nathan is back, but Maxie won’t be around.
+General Hospital episodes this week will focus on that, as noted in prior spoilers.

-General Hospital spoilers and key people may have been silent on Maxie’s faith but her fans have nothing to worry about.
-As of date, there is no plan for a recast and Storms will reprise her role after her leave.
-Storms had to leave the show in the past due to health reasons and it could be for the same reason this time too.
-Where soaps are concerned, three months are not too long and scenes suggesting Maxie is abroad could fill in the gap during her absence.
+General Hospital spoilers and key people may have been silent on Maxie’s faith, but her fans have nothing to worry about.
+To date, there is no plan for a recast and Storms will reprise her role after her leave.
+Storms had to leave the show in the past due to health reasons, and it could be for the same reason this time too.
+Where soaps are concerned, three months is not too long, and scenes suggesting Maxie is abroad could fill in the gap during her absence.
 Meanwhile, this week’s General Hospital spoilers will set the stage for a Cassadine Island exploration and the revelation of more secrets in Port Charles.

 Can Ava save her ass before Sonny & Carly learn the truth about Morgan?
 Find out, Monday on #GH! pic.twitter.com/WYBvexeLzR